Petersfinger Community Solar Array

 The project is now live on Wiltshire council's planning portal under the reference PL/2023/06905.
 We welcome any comments of support.
 The full details of the planning application can be found using the link below.
 Click on the “comments" tab to leave your message or e-mail

 The consultation deadline is 05/10/2023.

 If the community solar farm goes ahead, and once it is ready to build, WWCE will raise the capital to build the solar farm through a community investment offer.

-Residents from Alderbury, Britford & Clarendon Park will have priority to invest before it goes national.
+Local residents will have priority to invest before it goes national.
 If you are interested in this opportunity, please complete the online survey or send us an email, we will contact you as soon as the investment opportunity is available.
-This will not be until late 2022 or 2023!

 Community Grant Fund

 Surplus funds generated by the solar farm (after operating and finance costs) will be allocated to a community grant fund.
 The solar farm is expected to generate around £5,000 per year of surplus income.
-Priority will go to projects in Alderbury, Britford & Clarendon Park that increase biodiversity or reduce carbon emissions.
+Priority will go to projects in the local area that increase biodiversity or reduce carbon emissions.
 We want to hear your ideas on how you think these funds could be best spent within your community.